kellyjonbrazil/jc/docs/parsers/route.md

+# jc.parsers.route
-"""jc - JSON CLI output utility route Parser
+jc - JSON CLI output utility route Parser

 Usage:
     specify --route as the first argument if the piped input is coming from route